Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 Architectural designs must incorporate logging, instrumentation, and observability techniques to collect and analyze real-time system behavior in order to provide traceability and monitoring.
 Monitoring system interactions, identifying problems, and calculating performance metrics entails using tools for distributed tracing, centralized logging, and performance monitoring.
 Creating thorough monitoring dashboards and alerts promotes proactive problem response and helps guarantee visibility into system health.

-90. Share your experience with designing for real-time analytics and processing of large datasets.
+90. What experience exists in designing for real-time analytics and large dataset processing?

 Ans: